 Understanding and implementation of these principles has been growing at an exponential rate with every year seeing many more developers making their first forays into the field and may more consilidating and building on past experiences.
 This makes the conference a perfect opportunity to take stock and exchange experiences and expertise.

 Attendees can expect a wide range of topics from all sectors of the industry – indie to AAA, academia to accessibility specialists – and leave with inspiration, new contacts, and practical knowledge of how to ensure their vision is able to reach as wide a range of players as possible, so no player is unnecessarily excluded from the access to culture, recreation and socialising that gaming brings.

 “Literally the most informative conference I’ve been to in a very long time!”

-– David Tisserand, UR Process Manager, Ubisoft
+– David Tisserand, Accessibility Project Manager, Ubisoft

 “ The game accessibility conference is by far the most interesting conference I have ever been to.
 I love being a game dev.”

 – Jacqueline McGraw, Creative Director, Strong National Museum of Play